About the Bella Vista Project

 Concept plans were discussed with the community and stakeholders in mid 2019.
 At the end of October 2019, Landcom lodged the concept State Significant Development application with the Department of Planning, Industry and Environment.
 You can read about the concept proposal on the Department of Planning, Industry and Environment's website.

-Landcom is creating a temporary pocket park at Bella Vista Station to provide a sense of destination and anticipation for existing comunities and for the new communities who will one day live, work and play in the area.
+Landcom has also created a temporary pocket park at Bella Vista Station to provide a sense of destination and anticipation for existing comunities and for the new communities who will one day live, work and play in the area.
 The Place and Events section of this site provides more information on activation spaces such as the Bella Vista pocket park.

 At a glance